Vietnam reports supply chain issues from virus, says may hit Samsung output | MarketScreener

 Although the ministry has not reported any plants being shut down because of the virus, the biggest problems facing car and electronics manufacturers are securing alternative materials and goods, along with inventory management.

-"If the epidemic is not contained in the next 1-1.5 months, we will run out of inventory.
-Domestic TV's and phone's output will sharply decline," said the trade ministry, citing a report by the Vietnam Electronics Business Association.
+"If the epidemic is not contained in the next 1-1.5 months, we will be in trouble.
+Domestic TV's and phone's output will sharply decline," said the Industry Agency, citing a report by the Vietnam Electronics Business Association.

 The government said it would stick to this year's economic growth target of 6.8% and take steps to ease the impact of the outbreak.